streamlit/streamlit/docs/main_concepts.md

 What this all means is that Streamlit allows you to work in a fast interactive loop: you type some code, save, type some more code, save, and on-and-on until you're happy with your app.
 The idea is to use Streamlit as a place where you can understand your code, debug it, perfect it, and finally share your results.

-## Caching

-Caching is super important when it comes to speed - especially when dealing with large data sets.
-It's always a good idea to load data, cache what's expensive, visualize the data, then spruce things up with interaction.

-Streamlit's ability to quickly update and re-execute the whole app is great when you're working with a trivial amount of data, but when you have long-running computations, this can get costly and time consuming.
-Instead of re-executing, you can safely reuse data with [`st.cache`](api.html#streamlit.cache). `st.cache` is a data store that lets Streamlit apps safely and effortlessly persist information.

-When you mark a function with Streamlit's cache annotation, it tells Streamlit that whenever the function is called that it needs to check three things:

-1. The actual bytecode that makes up the body of the function
-2. Code, variables, and files that the function depends on
-3. The input parameters that you called the function with

-If this is the first time Streamlit has seen these items, with these exact values, and in this exact combination/order, it runs the function and stores the result in a local cache.
-The next time the function is called, if the values haven't changed, then Streamlit knows it can skip executing the function altogether.
-Instead, it reads the output from the local cache and passes it on to the caller – like magic.

-"But, wait a second," you're saying to yourself, "this sounds too good to be true.
-What are the limitations of all this awesomesauce?"

-Well, there are a few:

-1. Streamlit will only check for changes within the current working directory.
-This means that Streamlit only detects code updates inside installed Python libraries.
-2. If your function is not deterministic (its output depends on random numbers), or if it pulls data from an external time-varying source (for example, a live stock market ticker service) the cached value won't know when things have changed.
-3. Lastly, you should not mutate the output of a cached function since cached values are stored by reference (for performance reasons and to be able to support libraries such as TensorFlow).
-Don't worry, Streamlit is smart enough to detect these mutations and show a loud warning explaining how to fix the problem.

-While these limitations are important to keep in mind, most of the time, they aren't an issue.
-The times that these rules apply, caching is really transformational.

 ## Widgets

 When you've got the data or model into the state that you want to explore, you can add in widgets like [`st.slider()`](api.html#streamlit.slider), [`st.button()`](api.html#streamlit.button) or [`st.selectbox()`](api.html#streamlit.selectbox).
 It's really straightforward - just treat widgets as variables.
 There are no callbacks in Streamlit!
 Every interaction simply reruns the script from top-to-bottom.
 Streamlit assigns each variable an up-to-date value given the app state.
 This approach leads to really clean code: